WightFibre: Company History

-In 2012, WightCable changed its name to WightFibre, promising increased internet speeds up to 100Mbit/s, and introducing IPTV with high-definition channels and on-demand services.
-A £500,000 investment saw the launch of 50Mb broadband in July 2012, 100Mb broadband in September 2012 and 152Mb broadband in 2013.
+In 2012, WightCable changed its name to WightFibre, promising increased internet speeds up to 100 Mbit/s, and introducing IPTV with high-definition channels and on-demand services.
+A £500,000 investment saw the launch of 50 Mb broadband in July 2012, 100 Mb broadband in September 2012 and 152 Mb broadband in 2013.
 The company advertised heavily and returned to growth in October 2012.
 A small scale trial of the company's new IP based TV service was held in Nov & Dec 2012 but technical difficulties and difficulties in striking content agreements led to the cancellation of the project in 2013.

 In February 2013 WightFibre was acquired by Keith Young, a serial entrepreneur who was also an original investor in Easynet (which was later purchased by Sky).
 The management team remained in place and the company's strategy remained unchanged.
 Keith Young invested in the company to accelerate the turnaround.
-WightFibre has partnered with two Isle of Wight-based wireless operators – Click4Internet and Wight Wireless – to extend island coverage with plans to improve that coverage to provide speeds of 50Mb to 80Mb throughout the island.
+WightFibre has partnered with two Isle of Wight-based wireless operators – Click4Internet and Wight Wireless – to extend island coverage with plans to improve that coverage to provide speeds of 50 Mb to 80 Mb throughout the island.
 In 2015 WightFibre acquired Click4Internet.

 In November 2017 WightFibre was acquired by Infracapital Partners as part of its £35M investment in the company.